AatroxChen77/tahoe-100m/README.md

 # Project Name

 ## Overview
 This project contains a collection of Jupyter notebooks for data preparation, model training, and results visualization.
 The notebooks are designed to work with the Tahoe-100M dataset, which contains single-cell gene expression data.
+We are looking into the subset of 1M of this dataset and use conditional Variational Auto-encoder to model gene expression changes associated with drug perturbaitons.

 ## Project Structure

 ### Notebooks

-1. **data_preparation.ipynb**
+1. **loading_data.ipynb**
    - Purpose: Data preprocessing and preparation
    - Main tasks:
      - Import required libraries